yefremov/jsdom/lib/newapi1.md

 dom.window.document.body.children.length === 2;
 ```

 Again we emphasize to only use this when feeding jsdom code you know is safe.
-If you use it on arbitrary user-supplied code, or code from the internet, you are effectively running untrusted Node.js code, and your machine could be compromised.
+If you use it on arbitrary user-supplied code, or code from the Internet, you are effectively running untrusted Node.js code, and your machine could be compromised.

 If you are simply trying to execute script "from the outside", instead of letting `<script>` elements (and inline event handlers) run "from the inside", you can use the `runScripts: "outside-only"` option, which enables `window.eval`: